A special conference year deserves very special hosts

 Jena is very much a city with small town charm.
 You will find regular markets in the square for produce and hand made goods, as well as excellent gastronomy throughout the city.
 The white asparagus is definitely a Jena must… as well as a Thüringen Bratwurst!
 Even just walking through the heart of town, you will find yourself completely immersed in the culture of the city.

 Jena is situated about 163m above sea level.
 The climate in Jena is warm and moderate.
 Jena has a considerable amount of rainfall during the year.
 This also applies to the driest month.
 The climate in this Jena is classified as Cfb (warm and temperate, fully humid with a war summer), according to the Köppen-Geiger classification.
-June is the month with the highest precipitation of the year with 77 mm of precipitation.
-The sun does come out in June as well, though, and temperatures can be as low as 12°C (53.6°F) over night or as high as 23°C (73.4°F) during the day.
+July can be a little rainy with 55 mm of precipitation.
+The sun does come out in July as well, though, and temperatures can be as low as 13°C (55°F) over night or as high as 24°C (75°F) during the day.

 On nice days, there several options for recreation in and around Jena.
 There are fabulous hiking trails into the different mountains that surround the city (usually with a Biergarten and Restaurant at the top).
 If you would like to stay in the city, there are also public thematic city tours (culinary, musical, philosophical) which can also be booked as group offers up to 25 people.